National Team

 Relevant certifications?

 PSIA-AASI certified Snowboard Level III and Alpine Level III with Children’s Specialist 2 and Freestyle Specialist 1 credentials.
-Two-Time SBINZ National Team Member (Snowboard Instructor of New Zealand).
+Two-Time SBINZ National Team Member (Snowboard Instructor of New Zealand)What is your favorite on-snow snack?

 Is there anything we missed asking?